kinnala/scikit-fem/README.md

 - Added: `Mesh.plot`, a wrapper to `skfem.visuals.*.plot`
 - Added: `Basis.plot`, a wrapper to `skfem.visuals.*.plot`
 - Added: `Basis.refinterp` now supports vectorial fields
-- Added: `skfem.visuals.matpltlib.plot` now has a basic quiver plot for vector fields
+- Added: `skfem.visuals.matplotlib.plot` now has a basic quiver plot for vector fields
+- Added: `Mesh.facets_around` which constructs a set of facets around a subdomain
+- Added: `Mesh.load` now tries loading the orientation of boundaries and interfaces
+- Added: `FacetBasis` will use the facet orientations (if present) to calculate traces and normal vectors
+- Added: `Mesh.facets_satisfying` allows specifying the keyword argument `normal` for orienting the resulting interface
+- Added: `FacetBasis` constructor now has the keyword argument `side` which allows changing the side of the facet used to calculate the basis function values and gradients
 - Fixed: Improvements to backwards compatibility in `asm`/`assemble` kwargs
+- Fixed: Save format issue with meshio 5.3.0+
+- Fixed: `CellBasis` did not properly support `elements` argument
+- Fixed: `Basis.interpolate` did not properly interpolate all components of `ElementComposite`

 ### [5.2.0] - 2021-12-27